EDUCATIONAL INTIATIVES

 High School Screenings and Master Classes in International Cinema

-ELMA partners with The American French Film Festival (TAFFF) to introduce students across Southern California to the richness of international cinema.
-Together, we present two key initiatives: High School Screenings and the Master Class Program.
+ELMA partners with The American French Film Festival (TAFFF) to bring students across Southern California into direct contact with international cinema through immersive, educational experiences.

-The Master Class Program brings visiting French filmmakers into colleges and film schools for direct exchanges with students, offering insight into the creative process and global filmmaking.
+Visiting French filmmakers lead conversations at colleges and film schools, offering students a rare look into the creative process and the realities of global filmmaking.

-Through these programs, ELMA and TAFFF nurture the next generation of curious, open-minded filmgoers.
+Together, these programs nurture the next generation of curious, open-minded filmgoers.